kaiosilveira/nodejs-circuit-breaker/README.md

 ### External service is misbehaving, circuit is opened

+When the circuit is `OPEN`, all requests will be blocked and the endpoint will fail fast.

 #### Failing fast

-One of the main reasons to implement a Circuit Breaker is to be able to fail fast if we know the request is likely to fail anyway.
-That's what happens when the circuit is open:
+One of the main reasons to implement a Circuit Breaker is to be able to fail fast if we know the request is likely to fail anyway:

 ```typescript
 if (this.state.status === CircuitBreakerStatus.OPEN) {